siemens/gencmpclient/README.md

 ```
 sudo apt install libssl-dev
 ```
-while `apt install git make gcc` usually is not needed.
+while `apt install ssh wget git make gcc` usually is not needed because these tools are pre-installed.

-Using the [CPP-VM](https://ccp.siemens.com/docs/meta-siemens/docs/getting-started/), everything works out of the box.
+Using the [CPP-VM](https://ccp.siemens.com/docs/meta-siemens/docs/getting-started/), all prerequisites are available out of the box.

 As a sanity check you can execute in a shell:
 ```